s-avni/web-proof-helper/README.md

 Install the packages appearing in requirements.txt.
 Run the project using `flask run`.

+Run tests from the root folder:
+# Activate virtual environment and install dependencies, then:
+PYTHONPATH=./ python3 ./backend/tests/test_validation.py

 ## Resources

 * [SymPy: symbolic computing in Python](https://peerj.com/articles/cs-103/) (2017) - gives a clear overview of SymPy's capabilities.